 Anti-ageing medicine represents a major shift in the way ageing, and the diseases related to ageing, are viewed by the medical profession.
-The physical and mental decline usually associated with ageing are no longer considered inevitable.
+The physical and mental decline usually associated with ageing is no longer considered inevitable.

 A healthy diet, rich in important nutrients, is critical if one wants to live a long and healthy life.
-Dietary advice generally given by anti-ageing doctors includes the use of organic foods, and the avoidance of food additives, highly processed foods, foods high in sugar and foods containing trans fats.
+Dietary advice often given by anti-ageing doctors includes the use of organic foods, and the avoidance of food additives, highly processed foods, foods high in sugar and foods containing trans fats.

 Regular exercise, both aerobic exercise and strength training, is essential for the optimal function of the human body.
 Research studies demonstrate many benefits from maintaining an exercise regime as we get older.

 There are many theories about why ageing occurs.
 One of the most popular theories relates to hormone levels in the body.
 Most hormone levels decline with age, and many researchers consider that ageing occurs partly as a result of these declining hormone levels.
 When all our hormones are at optimal levels, our bodies are healthy, resilient, flexible and strong.
 Correction of deficiencies of hormones such oestrogen, progesterone, testosterone, cortisol, DHEA, melatonin, thyroid hormone and, occasionally, growth hormone is one of the most important aspects of anti-ageing medicine.
 Hormone levels can be measured in samples of blood, saliva or urine.